What is digital transformation, and why is it non-negotiable in 2026?

 | Cloud | Scalable infrastructure | Multi-cloud strategies dominate |

-| Artificial Intelligence | Automation, prediction, personalization | Generative AI embedded in workflows |
+| Artificial intelligence | Automation, prediction, personalization | Generative AI embedded in workflows |

 | IoT | Digitizing the physical world | Edge computing expansion |